What AWS Offers for Business Infrastructure

 The break-even point where managed services justify their premium varies by workload.
 If your team spends significant time managing infrastructure that a managed service would handle, the operational savings can offset the additional cost.
 If your team rarely touches the infrastructure, paying for management layers may not make sense.

-Operational Complexity and Required Skills
+Operational Complexity and the Skills Your Team Needs

 AWS and Azure both require significant operational knowledge to use safely.
 The permission models in both platforms — AWS IAM and Azure Role-Based Access Control — are full disciplines on their own.
 Security groups, network configuration, and the shared responsibility model require training to navigate correctly.